 Stephanie Wood, a V&A Research Assistant, spoke exclusively about the exhibition to Frances Spiegel.

-Frances Spiegel: Firstly, can you tell me about the V&A's collection?
+Frances Spiegel (FS): Firstly, can you tell me about the V&A's collection?

-Stephanie Wood: Yes, we did a collaboration with Nick Veasey, the x-ray artist.
-He approached the museum and was very keen to x-ray some of the key garments in our collection.
-He converted an articulated lorry into a mobile x-ray unit which was very exciting.
-He took a number of our star pieces and x-rayed them.
-The process was so interesting especially as I'd never dealt with x-ray before.
 There were various techniques that we used to create the volume within the dresses so we could get a sense of how the shape worked.
-There's only certain materials that you can use that don't show up on the x-ray.
+There's only certain materials that you can use that don't show up on the X-ray.
 You can't use any metal or any kind of solid wood so you had to, in a number of cases, pad the dresses with balloons to create the volume of the sleeves, the skirts and things like that.

-Stephanie Wood: It would probably be the envelope dress because for me its the distillation of all of his ideas he was exploring throughout his career.
+SW: It would probably be the envelope dress because for me it's the distillation of all of his ideas he was exploring throughout his career.
 It's the epitome of his greatest contribution to fashion which was revolutionizing womenswear of the time.
 That's my favourite piece, it's just the most abstract shape, with the very narrow hem and the very wide shoulders.
 You really can't see any real shape of the woman wearing it below.

 The exhibition is accompanied by a new V&A publication and a series of related events, including courses and creative workshops.
 Further details can be obtained directly from the V&A.